yashu-03/Python_Projects/README.md

-This repository contains a few python projects that i have made.
+This repository contains a few python projects that I have made.